 Keep in mind:

 All become part of your negotiation.
 So, be smart!

 Be specific when you can

-That being said, feel free to share big names so that the company understands that you have other pieces in the works.
-If you are interviewing with big companies or meeting with high up team members, that will help show your worth and give them some idea of what your alternatives can be.
+That being said, feel free to share big names so that the company understands that you have other interviews in the works.
+If you are interviewing with big companies or meeting with executive or senior team members, let them know!
+It will help show your worth and give them some idea of what your alternatives can be.